 Are you looking for inspiration for your next trip or just want to learn more about France?
 Wandering what is France famous for?
 This post includes 50 super famous French things that scream FRANCE.

-What is France Famous for? – 15 Most Famous Things about France
+What Is France Famous For? – 15 Most Famous Things About France

 If you’re wondering what is famous in France but have no time to read the whole article, here are the 15 things about France that are super iconic!
-From Paris, Disneyland to Chanel and macarons, here are the ultra-famous things associated with France.
+From Paris, and Disneyland to Chanel and macarons, here are the ultra-famous things associated with France.

-Paris is home to some of France famous buildings and monuments, such as the Eiffel Tower, Notre Dame Cathedral known for the story of The Hunchback of Notre Dame and the Louvre Museum, home to the world’s renowned Mona Lisa painting (more about that later).
+Paris is home to some of France famous buildings and monuments, such as the Eiffel Tower, Arc De Triomphe, Notre Dame Cathedral known for the story of The Hunchback of Notre Dame and the Louvre Museum, home to the world’s renowned Mona Lisa painting (more about that later).

-Paris is probably the most romantic destination out there!
+Paris is probably the most romantic destination out there and one of the most popular tourist destinations!
 Couples love visiting the city because there is nothing more romantic than sipping wine with a view of the Eiffel Tower or strolling through Champs Elysee – the city’s most beautiful avenue!

 #2 Lavender Fields